 GENERAL PUBLIC

-Join us Sat, Sept 16 from 10am-5pm at the historic Gladie Visitor Center in the Red River Gorge where we'll explore the fascinating lives and cultures of those who paved the way for our modern lives.
+Join us Sat, Sept 21 from 9am-4pm (EST) at Natural Bridge State Resort Park's Hoedown Island in the Red River Gorge where we'll explore the fascinating lives and cultures of those who paved the way for our modern lives.

 "Learning about the past